Wizardry Jun Suemi Art

 Time Extension: Just to kind of put a button on everything, from playing the game, we were surprised at how timeless it still feels.
 And it's the same thing that we experienced with the Bard's Tale remaster.
 It's just amazing that there's something out there now that if someone says they want to try out Wizardry, it's easy to point them to it and there are all these different options available.
 We don't know whether you guys have any closing thoughts on that.

 And I don't know.
-One of the things I thought was kind of cool is that you could actually take your characters in Wizardry — and I think this was not planned — and push them over to like Bard's Tale and Ultima.
+One of the things I thought was kind of cool is that you could actually take your characters in Wizardry — and I think this was not planned — and push them over to Bard's Tale and Ultima.
 And it was funny.
-I remember talking to Robert and Norm about this because like, to me, that was such a cool feature and it was like the first cross-promotional opportunity, right?
+I remember talking to Robert and Norm about this because, to me, that was such a cool feature and it was the first cross-promotional opportunity, right?
 But there were so many firsts with this game.
 There was the first premium boxed product.
 I mean, Robert and Norm are the central architects for that.
 The first pre-order incentive.
 You heard about that from Boston Apple Fest, right?
-And you start looking at all these things, as well as how it helped set the grounds for things like Final Fantasy, Dragon Quest, and Demon's Souls.
-Like you go into the maze and if your characters die, you can start another party, go down, and get their remains, right?
+And you start looking at all these things, as well as how it helped set the grounds for things like Final Fantasy, Dragon Quest, and even Demon's Souls.
+You go into the maze and if your characters die, you can start another party, go down, and get their remains, right?
 And the creator of Demon's Soul heralded some of his design choices and the difficulty of that game back to Wizardry.

 Time Extension: Thank you again for your time Justin, Norman, and Robert.
 We appreciate you taking the time to answer our questions.